lacoco-lab/lacoco-lab.github.io/courses/probing-2024/index.markdown

 ### Term Papers

-TODO

-**Note: We will discuss this in the first and second meeting.
+**Note: We will discuss this in the first meeting.
 Requirements may be changed based on popular demand.**

 Term papers will be about a small independent project.
-You will investigate a question about LLMs' cognitive ability via prompting.
-For instance, you might test their ability to perform a certain kind of reasoning, or investigate how they respond to certain kinds of stimuli.

-Option 1: You may develop your own question and prompts.
-In this case, you will be expected to design at least 25 (not more than 50) prompts.

-Option 2: You may draw on a larger existing benchmark.
-In this case, you will be expected to find some new angle on the benchmark, e.g., by tweaking the stimuli or by evaluating the LLM's behavior in a different way.
+You will investigate some interpretability question about neural networks.
+You could investigate an existing model (e.g., GPT2-Small), or train and interpret a model of your own.
+You could use an existing method or try to come up with some new analysis approach.
+You could also compare different analysis approaches, or investigate interpretability from a theoreticla angle.

-The report is expected to contain a brief literature review, motivation of your question, a description of your prompts, and evaluation of the LLM's behavior.
+The report is expected to contain a brief literature review, motivation of your study, a description of what you did, and you found.
 The report is expected to include quantitative evaluation of the LLM's behavior (e.g., using measures such as accuracy).
 Additionally including qualitative evaluation can also be beneficial.

 The report should have 8 pages of main report, plus unlimited appendix.
 The main report should be self-contained, but you can use the appendix to report prompts, further analyses, or other material.

-TODO

 The report should be uploaded via CMS.
-The due date is April 8, 2024, 23:59.
+The due date is TODO, 2024, 23:59.

-Everyone is expected to report on their project idea in the December 19, 2023, session, and to participate in discussion to give feedback to other students' ideas.
+Everyone is expected to report on their project idea in the TODO, 2024, session, and to participate in discussion to give feedback to other students' ideas.
 Students may prepare a short slide deck on their idea.
-This will not be graded; the December 19 session is intended to help improve and finetune project ideas.
+This will not be graded; the XXXXXXXX session is intended to help improve and finetune project ideas.

 ## Contact